John-Tonny/particl-market/README.md

 docker-compose up
 ```

-> This starts two marketplace applications and two particl daemons for you.
+> This starts two marketplace applications and two vircle daemons for you.
 > app1 cli: http://localhost:3100/cli, connecting to particl1 on port 52935
 > app2 cli: http://localhost:3200/cli, connecting to particl2 on port 53935